Parent & Caregiver Education

-The spring 2022 workshops will be delivered virtually via our secure video conferencing platform.
+The summer 2022 workshops will be delivered virtually via our secure video conferencing platform.
 Specific instructions will be emailed to registered participants prior to each session.

 Our team of Board Certified Behavior Analysts (BCBAs) and clinicians have many years of experience training and coaching parents, caregivers, and other professionals using evidence-based practices.

-- May25Keeping Your Child with ASD Safe: Household and Fire Safety10:00 am11:30 amFree of Charge
+- Aug11Keeping Your Child with ASD Safe: Wandering and Running Away3:00 pm4:30 pmFree of Charge

 Sexual Health: The Middle Years

-Keeping Your Child with ASD Safe: Water and Road Safety
+Keeping Your Child with ASD Safe: Wandering and Running Away

 Parents and caregivers view the safety of their children as a significant concern.
-Parents of children with ASD often have additional concerns to consider when addressing their child’s safety.
-This workshop outlines essential safety skills on the topics of water and road safety.
-You will learn tips and tools that support you to anticipate the risks, avoid the dangers, and teach the skills your child needs to stay safe at home and in the community.
+Children and youth with Autism Spectrum Disorder (ASD) may wander or elope, making them more prone to leaving the safety of a caregiver or support person and wandering from their home, school or community setting.
+This can cause significant risks for those who may not be aware of possible dangers or harm and can put tremendous stress on families.
+In this session, you will learn tips and tools to help anticipate the risks, avoid the dangers, and teach the skills your child needs to stay safe at home and in the community.